Frequently Asked Questions

 - No. You must use internal or external computer speakers.

 Troubleshooting Technical Issues

-You must resolve all issues (shown in red) and pass the systems check prior to checking in for your test.
-If you can't resolve the issues yourself, contact ProctorU using the contact form at the bottom of the systems check page.
+You must resolve all issues (shown in red) and pass the equipment check prior to checking in for your test.
+If you can't resolve the issues yourself, contact ProctorU using the contact form at the bottom of the equipment check page.
 Live Help Desk Technicians are available to assist you.